Keynotes, Plenaries & Workshops

 A five-hour interactive training seminar to look at how education providers can embed the kind of digital culture in their organisations so that everyone can contribute to the digital effort.

 EnglishUK Training, Friday 25 May 2018

-Richard and team have written a brand beginners' level digital marketing programme for the UK English Language Teaching (ELT) sector.
-This two-day programme will be piloted in London on 21st and 22nd September 2017, with a series of other programmes at beginner and more advanced levels in 2018 and beyond.
+Richard, Mar and Virginia from Disquiet Dog have written a brand new beginners' level digital marketing programme for the UK English Language Teaching (ELT) sector.
+This two-day programme was successfully piloted in London on 21st and 22nd September 2017, with a series of other programmes at beginner and more advanced levels planned into 2018 and beyond.
 Devised and promoted by British Council and English UK (click to find out more), or book here.
 Designed and delivered by Disquiet Dog.

 Winning Bigger Tenders - A Loser's Guide

 A one-hour session designed to test comfort zones around pitching for, winning and delivering a successful large-scale education programme.

 A four-hour fully bespoke workshop to help a prominent group of language schools develop a robust process and action plan for large-scale education tendering.

 Digital Marketing in Study Travel: Expert Panel Discussion

 Panel discussion as part of an afternoon of discussion around the theme of Digital Marketing and the Student Experience of Language Study Abroad.